 Based in Bloomfield, Connecticut and Philadelphia, Pennsylvania, Cigna is a worldwide insurance company.
 In 2018 alone, Cigna had a revenue of over $48 billion.
 Yet despite these astoundingly high revenues, Cigna may unjustly deny your LTD claim.

 There are a number of methods that Cigna may use to get out of paying your LTD benefits.
-Having a New Jersey disability benefits lawyer can help you put together a strong application, and potentially avoid a denial.
+Having a New Jersey disability lawyer can help you put together a strong application, and potentially avoid a denial.
 If your Cigna disability claim is denied, your lawyer can advocate on your behalf with an appeal and potentially a lawsuit.

 Related: Should You Sign That Long-Term Disability Insurance Policy Buyout?
 Here’s the answer